 - Model successful student behavior when questions arise that you are not able to answer.
 Help students identify other sources (the course instructor, textbook, or other students or tutors) of information about the topic.

-- Respond within 24 hours to emails or phone calls from the WaLC.
+- Respond within 12 hours to phone calls from the WaLC Executive Team and within 24 hours to emails from the WaLC.

 - Clean up your area at the conclusion of each tutoring session: wipe down whiteboards and tables, throw away trash, and return any borrowed WaLC materials to their appropriate places.

 - Enroll in USI 202 (Introduction to Peer Tutoring).
 Successful completion of USI 202 and 25 hours of actual tutoring time will qualify you for Tutor Certification through the College Reading and Learning Association.

 - Read the WaLC Course Tutor Manual and complete additional training activities as assigned.